moltenform/labs_youthful_projects/src/csdownloadvid/doc/addfadeout.md

 * If this is the first time, you'll probably be asked for the location of `qaac.exe`

 * That's it!
-You should see a new file "song.m4a_fadeout.m4a" alongside your input "song.m4a".
+You should see a new file "song.m4a_fadeout.m4a" alongside your input "song.m4a"

-* There will sometimes be a quiet sound artifact heard right at the transition.
+There will sometimes be a quiet sound artifact heard right at the transition.
 In my example, if there is a quiet sound at 4:00 in the output, I'll try the process again using 4:01 instead of 4:00.
+[Read more about the method used to losslessly add fadeout](addfadeout_theory.md).